astronikil/GT2CT/README.md

 <h1> Genetic Tool to Cell Type Bayesian Mapper (GT2CT Bayesian Mapper) </h1>
 <p>
-GT2CT Bayesian Mapper is a Python-based toolkit designed to estimate the probable fractions of various brain cell types (e.g., class, subclass, supercluster, or cluster) within GFP/RFP-positive cells identified by genetic tools.
-See the image below for an algorithm schematic.
+</code>GT2CT Bayesian Mapper</code> is a Python-based toolkit designed to estimate
+the probable fractions of various mouse-brain transcriptomic cell types (CT) within populations of GFP/RFP-positive cells tagged by genetic tools (GT).
+It is capable of analyzing the GFP/RFP data at class, subclass, supercluster, or cluster hiararchical classification levels See the image below for an algorithm schematic.
 </p>

 ![alt text](https://github.com/astronikil/GT2CT/blob/main/images/schematic.png)